Vape Bans: E-Cigarette Restrictions in the U.S. and Worldwide

 Nicaragua

-Believed illegal to use, illegal to sell
+Believed to be illegal to use, illegal to sell

 North Korea (Democratic People's Republic of Korea)